teserakt-io/e4-doc/content/_index.md

-# Teserakt E4
+# E4

-Teserakt's E4 solution makes IoT data protection painless thanks to:
+E4 solution makes IoT data protection painless thanks to:

 * **E4 client library**, which encrypts and decrypts data in IoT devices
 * **C2 server**, which manages devices' keys thanks to: